Service Trades Council (STC)

 Panels established by the STC

-The STC also establishes and monitors the performance of two panels:
+The STC also establishes and monitors the performance of the following panel:

 - Service Trades Licensing Advisory Panel (STLAP)